 Perhaps you want to measure clicks on a link shared on social media, the number of likes or comments received on a photo, amount of shares generated via a promotional tweet, the rate of retweets, #hashtag impressions, etc.

 Or maybe you want to look at conversion stats, such as clickthrough rates, purchase percentages, lead numbers, etc.

-Whatever approach you end up selecting, make sure you track your progress consistently.
+Whatever approach you select, make sure you track your progress consistently.

 Also, realise that social media monitoring software solutions automate tracking numerous social networks and analysing trends.

-With these tools, you can easily see which posts performed best and which were ignored altogether.
+With these social media tools, you can easily see which posts performed best and which were ignored altogether.

 5. Learn From Experience